 Having a show with many different important characters have downsides, including the ability to develop them all equally and well.
 This is clear in the Apocrypha Adaptation, although I think with time they'll be able to improve this part.
 As of episode 10, only "main" characters are well developed in personalities, and I feel like the rest haven't received much attention and just a mere meat shield in the war.
 Characters=6

 Personally I really like the music, especially Egoist's OP.
 To further demonstrate my love for the OP I even bought the Eiyuu Unmei no Uta Album.
 Some may not agree with me on this matter, and I understand as this OP was one of Egoist's not very good songs.

 Enjoyment?
 Definitely a ten for me.
 I have been a follower in the Fate series for a long time now, and being able to see something other than skirmishes(like Stay Night and UBW) has got me really excited and made the show really enjoyable.

-“Can Fate/Apocrypha be
+“Can Fate/Apocrypha be watched as

 Yes, but I wouldn't recommend doing so, as you want to know the rules of the main Holy Grail Wars first that way you know how this deviates.
 It doesn't explain all of those rules either nor does it explain all of the new stuff it does despite some attempts.
 You should at least watch the main timeline installments to avoid possible confusion with this one.
 So no, do not make this your first, let alone only experience with Fate/ anime.